(In alphabetical order by last name)

 Who knew that finance, volunteering, and child-rearing would be just the right training to become an Operations Project Manager; the position he currently holds at LAU New York.

 Operations Project Manager

-Mr. Nadim Shehadi, (Executive Director) is an Associate Fellow of the Middle East and North Africa Programme at Chatham House in London.
+Mr. Nadim Shehadi, (Executive Director of the LAU New York Headquarters and Academic Center) is an Associate Fellow of the Middle East and North Africa Programme at Chatham House in London.
 He was previously the director of the Fares Center for Eastern Mediterranean Studies at The Fletcher School of Law and Diplomacy, Tufts University.
 He was also a senior member of St. Antony’s College Oxford where he directed the Centre for Lebanese Studies from 1986 to 2005.

 Mr. Shehadi trained as an economist with an interest in the history of economic thought.
 He has produced several publications, contributes regularly to media coverage of Middle Eastern affairs and has advised several governments and international organizations.

 Executive Director LAU New York Headquarters and Academic Center